Social Studies

 Prereq | - |

-This one-semester course is designed for students who need additional support in preparing for the Regents exam in World History II after successfully completing the course.
+Global History & Geography Themes I and II are each one-semester courses designed for students who need additional support in preparing for the Regents exam in Global History and Geography after successfully completing the course.
 The objective of this course is to utilize and improve literacy skills through the lens of world history.
 Students will explore world history in a variety of ways, predominantly through the use of primary and secondary sources which include reading passages, analysis of historical perspective/bias, charts, graphs and map interpretation.
 In this course, we will use a theme-based approach to analyze enduring issues and topics in world history.
 This course will chart changes and continuities along with similarities and differences that exist in the major domains of history: social, political, economic, interactions and culture.
 Students will earn a half-credit or whole credit once successful on this exam.

 Grade | 11-12 |